hyosung11/Launch-School/Courses/JS101/Lesson-4-JavaScript-Collections/notes.md

 1. Create an empty 'rows' array to contain all of the rows
 2. Create a 'row' array and add it to the overall 'rows' array
 3. Repeat step 2 until all the necessary rows have been created
-   - A;; rows have been created when the length of the 'rows' array is equal to the input integer
+   - All rows have been created when the length of the 'rows' array is equal to the input integer
 4. Sum the final row
 5. Return the sum